Personalized Instruction & Small Class Sizes

 At KAIS EMS, we don’t give homework as such, but this doesn’t mean that students don’t have plenty of work to do.
 What it does mean is that at the end of each day, students get time to complete their work assignments on campus in the presence of the teachers who assigned them.
-This is done in our innovative Focus Labs.
-Available to our students are a general homework lab, a project lab, a specialized math lab, a specialized English lab, and a specialized Japanese lab.
+This is done in our innovative Homework Lab system.
+Available to our students are general Homework Labs, specialized English and Math Focus Labs, and Japanese and English Conversation Skills classes.
 We believe that this system benefits students and their families in many ways.
 But we also know that parents who are more used to seeing their children study at home may feel that the KAIS EMS system leaves them “out of the loop” to some degree.
 Such parents may request that their children take their school work home with them for the parents’ perusal.

-Many of the projects that our students work on are due to be completed on the day of school-wide assemblies.
-To prepare for these assemblies, we close many of our classes for several days in a row to allow our students to experience the thrill of getting ready for a big event.
+Many of the projects that our students work on are due to be completed in the final week of the term, immediately before a special school-wide event.
+Every Project Week, we close many of our classes for several days in a row to allow our students to experience the thrill of getting ready for a big event, like our biennial Humanities Fair and Science Fair.
 This is always an intense and exciting time for our students that challenges them to focus their attention and learn to deal with the pressure of an upcoming performance or publication date.
 It can, of course, be a stressful time, too.
 But at KAIS EMS, we believe that a reasonable amount of stress is highly motivating, and that dealing with the stress allows our students to grow in ways that they previously thought impossible for themselves.
 It instills confidence and determination and builds character.
 We also believe that “disrupting” our academic schedule like this from time to time serves to ward off the gloom of monotony that is typical of much student life at schools that strictly adhere to more traditional schedules.

 An International Faculty